 The most special performances lie in McPhee’s hands.
 She’s no stranger to the stage, from her days on American Idol and starring in the hit Broadway TV show Smash.
 With a bit of country twang, McPhee’s rich vocals sing along to the melodies of hits from artists like Rascal Flatts, Anne Murray, Tammy Wynette, and even some original songs.
 As she performs with a guitar in hand, McPhee seems like she could have always been a country singer.
 It’s this natural talent that heightens the musical moments with her warmth and passion.

 Country Comfort may be inspired by shows and movies like The Nanny and The Sound of Music, but it’s a series with its own perspective.
 It gradually opens up families to the sights of Nashville and the sounds of country music through quips, tunes, and uplifting scenes.
-Overall, it’s a show about love in a time where all of us need it most.
+Overall, it’s a show about love in a time when all of us need it most.